saml-dev/MMM-Traffic/README.md

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can display your Wunderlist todos.
 You can add multiple instances with different lists.
 Only one account supported.

 ## Usage
 The entry in config.js can look like the following.
+You will need an `access_token` and a `client_id`, you can obtain them [here](https://developer.wunderlist.com/apps/new).

 ```
 {